waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # VI.
 Navigational Failures Log
 *   **Ilex Forest (Turns 16451-16475):** Got stuck in the southwest dead-end area.
 Repeatedly tried to path north and east into walls.
-    *   Blocked at (3, 39) when trying to move up from (3, 40).
-    *   Blocked at (2, 34) when trying to move right from (1, 34).
-    *   Blocked at (1, 39) when trying to move up from (1, 40).
-    *   Blocked at (1, 32) by a HEADBUTT_TREE when trying to move up from (1, 33).
 *   **Azalea Town (Turns ~17015-17049):** Became stuck in the eastern section of town for over 30 turns due to repeated, careless pathing errors.
-    *   **Core Misunderstanding:** Failed to recognize that the eastern and western sections are separated by impassable walls and one-way ledges, requiring a long, looping path to navigate between them.
+Failed to recognize that the eastern and western sections are separated by impassable walls and one-way ledges, requiring a long, looping path to navigate between them.
-    *   **Failed Path West:** Repeatedly attempted to move west from (28, 13) into the wall at (27, 13).
-    *   **Failed Path North:** Repeatedly attempted to move north from (28, 12) into the one-way ledge at (28, 11).
-    *   **Conclusion:** This entire loop was caused by a failure to immediately document impassable tiles and a flawed assumption that a direct route existed.
-The correct path requires looping around the central buildings.
 *   **Slowpoke Well B1F (Turns ~17074-17171):** Suffered a catastrophic navigation failure for approximately 100 turns.
 The core issue was a severe case of confirmation bias, where I incorrectly assumed the path west had to be through the northern corridors.
 This led to a repetitive loop of trying the same failed paths.
-    *   **Failed Hypotheses:**
-        1. The path is north (failed repeatedly).
-        2. The path is south via a one-way ledge (failed, `FLOOR_UP_WALL` is impassable from above).
-    *   **Root Cause:** Failure to systematically explore all possible routes, failure to immediately log dead ends with map markers, and a lack of goal flexibility.
-I should have pivoted to another objective much sooner instead of getting stuck.
-    *   **Lesson Learned:** Do not get locked into a single hypothesis.
-Verify paths manually and systematically.
-Be willing to abandon a failing approach and pivot to a new goal.

 # VII.
 Gameplay Reflections
 * **Puzzle Solving:** Must use a hypothesis-driven approach (Observe, Hypothesize, Test, Conclude) for puzzles instead of brute-force navigation.
 Document all attempts in the puzzle log.